Area Forecast Discussion

 .SHORT TERM...

-of southeast Oklahoma into northwest Arkansas, but most places will
+southeast Oklahoma into northwest Arkansas, although increasing

 &&